-On receipt of your application via UCAS, your application is reviewed by the Subject Department and the School Lead.
+When we receive your application from Apply, it will be reviewed by the Subject Head of Department and the School Lead.
 If you have the required qualifications and we would like to progress your application, we will invite you to visit the school for an interview.
 We will provide you with an interview guidance booklet which will give you more information about the process but here is an overview of the process and the purpose of each activity:

 All candidates will complete a written task.
 The purpose of the written task is to review the following:

 - your grammar, spelling and punctuation;